florianwirth/PointAtMe/README.md

 ## Overview

-In this 3D Label Tool the user utilizes Oculus VR in order to label and annotate various traffic participants.
-The user is placed into the scene and can move around, identifying traffic participants.
-Information about these, for example about the type of traffic participant and in which direction the traffic participant is moving relative to the ego vehicle, can be defined.
+With this 3D Label Tool the user utilizes Oculus VR in order to annotate in 3D point clouds.
+Originally, the tool was developed for labeling traffic participants, but if could be used for any kind of object.
+Meta information about traffic participants can be added in-game.

 ## Installation

-1. Ensure that you have an Oculus Rift and two Oculus Touch Controllers at your disposal.
-[Create an account](https://secure.oculus.com/sign-up/) in Oculus and download the program [here](https://www.oculus.com/setup/).
-Make sure that you download the program applicable to your Oculus device.
+1. Ensure that you have an Oculus Rift device and two Oculus Touch Controllers at your disposal.
+[Create an account](https://secure.oculus.com/sign-up/) in Oculus and download the Oculus driver [here](https://www.oculus.com/setup/).
+Make sure to download the program applicable to your Oculus device.

-2. [Create a Unity ID](https://unity3d.com/de/unity/editor) and download a version of the Unity Editor.
+2. [Create an account in Unity](https://unity3d.com/de/unity/editor) and download the Unity Editor.
 We recommend using the version Unity 2017.4.8 (this and other versions can be found [here](https://unity3d.com/get-unity/download/archive)) as this was the version used to develop this tool.

-3. Download the files from this repository (for example as a zip in which case you can extract the files to your computer).
+3. Download the files from this repository.

 4. Download Oculus Integration [here](https://developer.oculus.com/downloads/package/oculus-utilities-for-unity-5/1.26.0/) and save the file in a location that you can remember.